Skip to main content

 }

 The label field contains the transcribed text.
-If speech sentiment analysis is enabled, the a.sen.val field contains the valence score.
+If speech sentiment analysis is enabled, the a.sen.val field contains the segment-level text sentiment score.

 In by_detection_type, audio.speech detections are ordered by time (not by prominence).